secrez/secrez/packages/tls/README.md

-# @secrez/courier
+# @secrez/tls

-Secrez is the secrets manager for the cryptocurrencies era.

-This is the communication component.
+Secrez tls generates local SSL certificates to be used by @secrez/courier and other packages.

 A documentation will come soon.
-For now, for info, look at https://github.com/secrez/secrez

 ## Test coverage